Travis Meadows: Early life

-Music career
+Career

 At the age of 16, he began playing in local bands, starting his musical career as a drummer before beginning to play the harmonica and guitar by the time he was 21.
 During his early 20s, he performed with blues musicians such as Sam Myers, and moved to Gatlinburg, where he began writing songs.
 In his mid-20s, Meadows became a Christian missionary and later a preacher, traveling around the United States and overseas, as well as writing and performing Christian music.
 By his late 30s, however, he had become disenchanted with the church, and moved to Nashville to pursue a songwriting career.
 He signed a contract with Universal Music Publishing, releasing his debut album My life 101 I'm 2007, but at the same time his life-long drinking and drug habits led to a multi-year descent into alcoholism and abuse.
 After four trips to rehab, he succeeded in regaining sobriety in 2010.

-In 2011, Meadows released his second studio album, Killin' uncle Buzzy, written while in rehab in 2010.
+In 2011, Meadows released a studio album, titled Killin' Uncle Buzzy, written in 2010 while he was recovering from his alcohol addiction during his fourth period in rehab.
 According to Meadows, a counselor had suggested keeping a journal, which led to him writing songs instead.
 In 2013, after his songwriting contract with Universal expired, he began writing independently before signing with independent record label Kobalt Music and releasing a third album, Old Ghosts & Unfinished Business.